Protect synchronization

 Tip If you have the Protect > Edit or Protect > Administration global permission, you can start a full sync at any time using the Sync Policies button on the Data Protection Standards and Data Access Rules tabs in Protect.

-Both types of sync run in the background on a configured frequency.
+Both types of synchronization run in the background on a configured frequency.
 For a lazy sync, the default frequency is every 1 hour.
 For a full sync, the default frequency is every 1 day.
 You can change the frequency using the Lazy sync delay and Full sync delay settings in Collibra Console.

-Sync processes
+Synchronization processes

-The sync includes the following processes:
+Synchronization includes the following processes:

 • Aggregation of all standards and rules with a computation of the following: